annkur-sharma-devops/my-clicks/readme.md

 - 🔼 Upload image files (JPG, PNG, GIF, WEBP)
 - 🧼 Auto-delete oldest image when upload limit (10) is reached
 - 🚀 Instant auto-refresh after upload
-- 🔐 Only owner can upload; all photos are publicly viewable
+- 🔐 User can upload; all photos are publicly viewable
 - 🐳 Dockerized setup for consistent deployment
 - 📁 File names are saved as: `photo-YYYYMMDDHHMM-<random>.ext`